History of the Garden Grove Strawberry Festival

 Among the celebrities adding star power to the festival during the 1990s: Ben Vereen, Pat Boone, Billy Barty, Nadia Comaneci, Bart Conner, Earl Holliman, The Platters, The Galaxy soccer team, Buddy Hackett and Pauly Shore.
 In 2004 the festival honored the Olympics and medal-winning Olympians Dr. Sammy Lee, Chuck Bittick, Kim Rhode, Cliff Meidl, Bruce Furniss, Bruce Ibbetson, Cathy Marino Bradford, and Paralympian Robert Balk joined the parade.

 The festival, long known for its carnival rides, added a roller coaster in 2003.
-Today there are over 44 rides for adults and young children which are provided by RCS, the company that also furnishes them for the Orange County Fair.
+Today there are dozens of rides for adults and young children, provided by Butler Amusements.

 Celebrities who have participated in the festival during the first seven years of the 21st century include Hilary Duff, Shirley Jones, Marty Ingels, Jerry Mathers, Mickey Rooney, Margaret O’Brien, Masiela Lusha plus Congressional Medal of Honor recipient and Garden Grove resident, Tibor Rubin.